USDx stablecoin (USDX) Trading 0.3% Lower This Week

-USDx stablecoin (CURRENCY:USDX) traded down 0.3% against the U.S. dollar during the 24 hour period ending at 23:00 PM ET on July 25th.
-USDx stablecoin has a total market capitalization of $7.07 million and approximately $5,513.00 worth of USDx stablecoin was traded on exchanges in the last 24 hours.
-One USDx stablecoin coin can currently be bought for approximately $1.00 or 0.00008734 BTC on major cryptocurrency exchanges.
-In the last week, USDx stablecoin has traded 0.3% lower against the U.S. dollar.
+USDx stablecoin (CURRENCY:USDX) traded down 0.3% against the US dollar during the 1 day period ending at 23:00 PM ET on July 31st.
+During the last week, USDx stablecoin has traded 0.3% lower against the US dollar.
+One USDx stablecoin coin can currently be purchased for $1.00 or 0.00008734 BTC on popular exchanges.
+USDx stablecoin has a total market cap of $7.07 million and $5,513.00 worth of USDx stablecoin was traded on exchanges in the last 24 hours.

 USDx stablecoin Profile